 Threaded by strong family ties, the distinctive colours of Jade and Gold remain the core of the SCGS identity and the desired outcome of the SCGS education: the kim gek.
 She is the pride and treasure of her family, who has the strength and inner beauty of jade, as well as the flexibility and purity of gold to adapt and thrive in life.

 The logo also draws inspirations from the Peranakan architectural features of the Dunearn Road campus.
 Shaped like a tapestry, the design weaves into a mosaic, our distinctive floor tiles and wooden frames of the balcony French windows in the classrooms.
 Even as there are familiar elements in the mosaic, new elements are infused, symbolising our responsiveness to changes.
-Designed by our Secondary Art teacher and Year Head One, she hopes that the logo will evoke fond school memories that connect the generations of SCGS girls.
+Designed by our Secondary Art teacher and Year Head Two, she hopes that the logo will evoke fond school memories that connect the generations of SCGS girls.

 The floral pattern harks back to Anderson’s quote, which we hope captures the SCGS Experience: “Just living is not enough…one must have sunshine, freedom and a little flower.”
 At the centre of it, the “120” celebrates not only the years that the school has journeyed, but also symbolises the 120 ways of giving back, an endeavour of gratitude to which we are committed, to pay it forward beyond our school community.